quicwg/base-drafts/draft-ietf-quic-tls.md

 after any record fails an authentication check.
 In comparison, QUIC ignores any packet that cannot be authenticated, allowing multiple forgery attempts.

+QUIC accounts for AEAD confidentiality and integrity limits separately.
+The confidentiality limit applies to the number of packets encrypted with a given key.
+The integrity limit applies to the number of packets decrypted within a given connection.
+Details on enforcing these limits for each AEAD algorithm follow below.

 Endpoints MUST count the number of encrypted packets for each set of keys.
 If the total number of encrypted packets with the same key exceeds the confidentiality limit for the selected AEAD, the endpoint MUST stop using those keys.
 Endpoints MUST initiate a key update before sending more protected packets than the confidentiality limit for the selected AEAD permits.
-If a key update is not possible or integrity limits are reached, the endpoint MUST stop using the connection and only send stateless resets in response receiving packets.
-It is RECOMMENDED that endpoints immediately close the connection with a connection error of type PROTOCOL_VIOLATION before reaching a state where key updates are not possible.
+If a key update is not possible or integrity limits are reached, the endpoint MUST stop using the connection and only send stateless resets in response to receiving packets.
+It is RECOMMENDED that endpoints immediately close the connection with a connection error of type AEAD_LIMIT_REACHED before reaching a state where key updates are not possible.

 For AEAD_AES_128_GCM and AEAD_AES_256_GCM, the confidentiality limit is 2^25
 encrypted packets; see {{gcm-bounds}}.
 For AEAD_CHACHA20_POLY1305, the